Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 * `Microsoft.Network/virtualNetworks/subnets/join/action`

+### Public IP Quota
+For pools that are not internode communication enabled, more than 1 public IP and load balancer may be created for the pool.
+These public IPs are allocated in the subscription that has allocated the virtual network.
+Please ensure that proper Public IP quota has been granted for the subscription of the virtual network.

+Note that enabling internode communication is not recommended unless running MPI (multinstance) jobs as this will restrict the upper-bound scalability of the pool.

 ## `virtual_network` Pool configuration
 To deploy Batch compute nodes into a subnet within a Virtual Network that you specify, you will need to define the `virtual_network` property in the